twosigma/beakerx/README.md

 ##Visualizations

-Visualizations create with libraries like ggplot2 and matplotlib will appear directly in the notebook along with your code.
+Visualizations created with libraries like ggplot2 and matplotlib will appear directly in the notebook along with your code.

 ##Inline documentation